Environmentalists sue Puerto Rican government over location of renewable energy projects

 “We favor renewable energy, but not to the detriment of land of high ecological value and agricultural reserves in the largest productive places,” said Marissa Reyes, from the Boricuá Organization for Eco-Organic Agriculture Inc.

-Gilgo suspect off suicide watch ...
-Fatal Laurel Hollow crash ...
-Bus fare hike ...
+Deadly Laurel Hollow crash ...
+Record OT pay on LI ...
+Gas prices on LI ...
 Alzheimer's caregivers

-Gilgo suspect off suicide watch ...
-Fatal Laurel Hollow crash ...
-Bus fare hike ...
+Deadly Laurel Hollow crash ...
+Record OT pay on LI ...
+Gas prices on LI ...
 Alzheimer's caregivers